hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 #### Create an IAM User in the non-default account just created

-In step 4, you created a non-default Account named "s3test".
+In step 4, you created a non-default account named "s3test".
-In HPE Ezmeral Data Fabric Object Store, you must create a non-default Account to create an IAM User, and you should use the IAM User to operate Buckets.
+In HPE Ezmeral Data Fabric Object Store, you must create a non-default account to create an IAM user, and you should use the IAM User to operate buckets.

 ```shell
 sudo -u mapr /opt/mapr/bin/mc admin user add s3-admin-alias s3-test-iam_user account=s3test domain=primary